Free Vet Care On Benefits: How to Get Help With Vet Bills In the UK

 Some people prefer to ‘self-insure’; they save a monthly sum (instead of paying monthly insurance premiums) and then use this lump sum if they needed.
 If you decide to take this option, then make sure you’re aware of how much things cost at your local vet and at the emergency out-of-hours service.
 Speak to your vet about the types of treatment your pet may need as they age and save accordingly.
 Remember to regularly check treatment costs in case they go up.

-If your vet practice offers a monthly fee care plan it may include consultation fees, routine healthcare like vaccinations and flea and worming treatments, as well as services like nail clipping.
+If your vet practice offers a monthly fee care plan it may include consultation fees, routine healthcare such as vaccinations and flea and worming treatments, as well as services like nail clipping.
 You may also be entitled to discounts on other services (such as neutering).

 Bottom line: accessing support for your pet

-While you can’t plan for every emergency and changes in your finances and living arrangements, it’s worth knowing what services are available locally for vet care.
+While you can’t plan for every emergency, changes in your finances or living arrangements, it’s worth knowing what services are available locally for vet care.
 If you are receiving benefits, check your eligibility for free and low-cost vet care and register in advance.

 Free and low-cost vet care in the UK is available to those of benefits such as Universal Credit and Housing Benefit, but you will need to prove that you are in receipt of the qualifying benefits and live within the postcode catchment area.
 Each charity has its own eligibility criteria, so check each one accordingly.